Explore

 AI summary

-A historic 1850s homestead in Governors Bay, named Waitahuna, is on the market.
-Originally established by early settler John Dyer, it was the home of late motoring icon Gavin Bain for 50 years.
+The historic Waitahuna homestead in Governors Bay, Canterbury, is for sale.
+Established in the 1850s by settler John Dyer, it was the cherished home of late motoring icon Gavin Bain for the past 50 years.

 The property has 1.73 hectares of land and remarkable views